Imizu District, Toyama: Municipalities

 Before the dissolution, the district was surrounded by the city of Toyama to the east, the city of Takaoka to the West and South (the city of Tonami also surrounds parts of the southern border), and the city of Shinminato to the north.

 History

 When the municipal reorganization was created in 1878, the district seat was located at the town of Takaoka (later became the city of Takaoka).
 When the Regional Office was placed in 1942, The Imizu Regional Office seat was located at the town of Kosugi.

-On November 1, 2005, the towns of Daimon, Kosugi and Ōshima, and the village of Shimo were merged with the city of Shinminato to create the city of Imizu.
-Imizu District dissolved as a result of this merger.